PippoGot/PRJ_Manager_2020/CLASS_DESCRIPTION.md

 # UIPropEditor.py <- ui_component_editor.ui

 TO CHANGE THE NAME INTO "UIComponentEditor.py"
-TO CHANGE THE SIGNAL TO EMIT ONLY THE "ComponentTree" INSTANCE

 Class responsible for editing a new component that is about to be added to the tree.
 It is a popup window that emits a ComponentTree instance.